GauravPandeyLab/HPC-Ensemble/README.md

 	cd spark/

 ## Setup
 HDFS configurations are saved in new-gc.conf.
-Jars include the Machine Learning libraries and also the pipeline itself (by prem).
+Jars include the Machine Learning libraries and also the pipeline itself (by Prem).
 ### Download JAVA8 to current folder.
 Run:

 	sh set_java_path.sh

 ### Run experiments